RodolpheKouyoumdjian/ADSCW1/README.md

 The implementation computes tuples 1 by 1 instead of everything at once

 # Bugs/Behavior
-No bugs per se but Test Query 10 for example has the correct output but not in the same order.
-Since there is no ORDER BY query in the SQL statement, I do not believe it should be a problem.
+No bugs per se but some test queries outputs were not in the same order as the expected output.
+Since there was no ORDER BY query in the SQL statement, I do not believe it should be a problem.
 This is confirmed by Question @98 on Piazza